blahcat/blahcat.github.io/content/2017-10-13-flareon-4-writeups.md

 8 modules were found.
 Each of them can be convert back to a valid PE format by replacing "LM\x00\x00" with "MZ\x00\x00", and "NOP\x00" with "PE\x00\x00".
-Finally the entrypoint must be xored with the value 0xABCDABCD.
+Finally the entry point must be xored with the value 0xABCDABCD.

 ![image_alt](/assets/images/flareon-2017/bbcda00a98ff78d846bfa7a6e2b0e846cdcd50a8cc7cd8b4b4a8b79f4a1b49db.png)